Admission to Occupational Therapy Program

 Early assurance for occupational Therapy

 The Doctor of Occupational Therapy (OTD) Program offers an Early Assurance Program designed for high school students interested in early admission to the Creighton University Doctor of Occupational Therapy Program.
 Students admitted to a Creighton University undergraduate college are given assurance of acceptance to the Doctor of Occupational Therapy program if they meet certain criteria for admission and progression into the OTD program after a minimum of two years undergraduate study.
-If Early Assurance criteria is met, the applicant will complete a simplified OTCAS application and an alternative interview process.
+If Early Assurance criteria is met, the applicant will complete a simplified OTCAS application.

 Pre-Professional Component